archaicvirus/Pic-2-Tic/README.md

 - `color_key` - Transparency, eg. will not draw this color/palette index
 - For importing fullscreen images to TIC-80, `x, y` should be `0, 0` and `width, height` should be `240, 136` (TIC-80's screen resolution)
 - - Although with a custom draw function, you could import larger images, and have a method to pan the screen, to see images larger than 240x136 within TIC-80.

+## Legacy
+- For the old Pic2Tic, see the [Legacy](https://github.com/archaicvirus/Pic-2-Tic/tree/legacy) branch.